Wesley Clark: Awards and honors

 Wesley Clark has been awarded numerous honors, awards, and knighthoods over the course of his military and civilian career.
 Notable military awards include the Defense Distinguished Service Medal with four oak leaf clusters, the Legion of Merit with three oak leaf clusters, the Silver Star, and the Bronze Star with an oak leaf cluster.
 Internationally Clark has received numerous civilian honors such as the Grand Cross of the Order of Merit of the Federal Republic of Germany and military honors such as the Grand Cross of the Medal of Military Merit from Portugal and knighthoods.
-Clark has been awarded some honors as a civilian, such as the Golden Plate Award of the American Academy of Achievement presented by Awards Council member and Chairman of the Joint Chiefs of Staff, General John M. Shalikashvili, USA, in 1998, and the Presidential Medal of Freedom in 2000.
+Clark has been awarded some honors as a civilian, such as the Golden Plate Award of the American Academy of Achievement presented by Awards Council member and Chairman of the Joint Chiefs of Staff, General John Shalikashvili, in 1998, and the Presidential Medal of Freedom in 2000.
 The people of Gjakova, Kosovo, named a street after him for his role in helping their city and country.
 The city of Madison in Alabama has also named a boulevard after Clark.
 Municipal approval has been granted for the construction of a new street to be named "General Clark Court" in Virginia Beach, Virginia.